Prathamesh2442/Weather-Prediction/README.md

-**Live Weather Location using ReactJs
+**Live Weather Prediction using ReactJs

 Fetches Temperature with location name, Min-Temp and Max-Temp using API.